webzakimbo/bcome-read-the-docs-guides/docs/source/namespaces/multi.rst

 .. note::

    The servers retrieved in this example are tagged in GCP with various labels.
-These labels are the subject of the filters you'll see in the networks.yml config below.
+These labels are the subject of the filters you'll see in the Network Configuration.

 Project structure